 There are countries that I dream of visiting, the ones that I read and daydream about because maybe sometime, somewhere a picture caught my attention.
 And then there are the others.
 Countries that I visit because they’re… there.

-Macedonia and Kosovo belong to this latter category.
-They’ve never been on my travel radar until during our stay in Bansko, Bulgaria for a few reasons:
+Macedonia and Kosovo belong to this latmter category.
+They came into my travel rada during our stay in Bansko, Bulgaria for a few reasons:

 1. Macedonia was only 1 hr drive away to where we were staying.